-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+The requirements of this Statement are effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
 Earlier application is encouraged.

 D. Assets, Deferred Outflows, Liabilities, Deferred Inflows, and Net Position/Fund Balance